FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Labs are due on Tuesdays before class.
 Make sure this page is linked to on your main class hub page.

 ## Part A. Build Your Clonebot
-Each group must select one (and only one) representitive to pick up parts from us.
+Follow the instructions [here](CloneBot_Instruction.pdf.md) to build your robot!

-You will need the following components:
+The instructions are arranged in stages.
+At the beginning of each stage, each group must select one (and only one) representitive to pick up parts from us.

-Now, plug in power.
+After you finish your robot, plug in power (plug in the USB to the battery pack).
 Following the following instruction to connect to your robot.
-1. Connect to WiFi ""
+1. Connect to WiFi "MobileHRI-x", where x is the number assigned to the ESP-32.
 2. Open a brower, in the address line, type in 192.168.4.1
 3. You should be see a control interface like the following.
 Try out different buttons and see what they do.